-Welcome to the summer term in nursery!
-We are looking forward to welcoming our children and families back to nursery for a summer term full of fun and play and learning.
-We have new children starting and we are supporting our oldest children as they get ready for their transition to school.
+Welcome to the autumn term in nursery!
+We are looking forward to welcoming our children and families back to nursery for a summer full of fun and play and learning.
+It is lovely to see our children return and we look forward to our new young children starting with us.

-We are thinking about the story of Rosie's Walk.
-This links to the children's latest interest in journeys and movement and cause and effect.
-In addition, the older children have enjoyed looking at the 'goodie and baddie' role in stories and Rosie's Walk is a great story to explore these ideas.
+We are thinking about the story of Goldilocks and the Three Bears.
+This links to the children's latest interest in friendships and kindness.
+In addition, the older children have shown a strong interest in the difference between right and wrong and this story lends itself well and enables children to explore these ideas.
 Story sheets will go home to you and keep looking at Class Dojo for links to what's happening each week.

 As usual, we build the planning around their interests and fascinations and we will continue to demonstrate the learning and interests of the children on Class Dojo.